MatthiasZepper/CoCo-Tasks/README.md

 revcomp_dna(c("TTTTTACGTGTGACCAGAA","CCCCAGCATGCGCGCGATA"))
 ```

-- Obtaining the complement of a DNA sequence is very straightforward in R, because the 'chartr()' function is the exact equivalent to the 'tr' function in the terminal that can, among other things, switch character sets: ' echo "ABCDEFCBA" | tr "ABC" "XYZ" '.
+- Obtaining the complement of a DNA sequence is very straightforward in R, because the `chartr()` function is the exact equivalent to the `tr` function in the terminal that can, among other things, switch character sets: ` echo "ABCDEFCBA" | tr "ABC" "XYZ" `.
 Hence, A is replaced by T respectively X and so forth.
-- Reversing the DNA sequence itself however is a bit more complicated, because the built-in 'rev()' function in R is meant to reverse the order of elements inside a vector, but not the characters inside a string.
+- Reversing the DNA sequence itself however is a bit more complicated, because the built-in `rev()` function in R is meant to reverse the order of elements inside a vector, but not the characters inside a string.
 This is illustrated in this example:

   ```R
   # character vector with one element and nchar 3